Cap-go/capacitor-background-geolocation/README.md

 If your app forwards location updates to a server in real time, be aware that after 5 minutes in the background Android will throttle HTTP requests initiated from the WebView.
 The solution is to use a native HTTP plugin such as [CapacitorHttp](https://capacitorjs.com/docs/apis/http).
 See https://github.com/capacitor-community/background-geolocation/issues/14.

-Configration specific to Android can be made in `strings.xml`:
+Configuration specific to Android can be made in `strings.xml`:
 ```xml
 <resources>
     <!--